je-hyun/SimplyBlogging/README.md

 # SimplyBlogging

-Requirements:

-DESCRIPTION

-As a Full Stack Developer, you have to develop a blog for the company where people can post articles and customers can benefit from the content.
+<i>As a Full Stack Developer, you have to develop a blog for the company where people can post articles and customers can benefit from the content.</i>

 <b><ins>Background of the problem statement:</ins></b>